smefpw/Indigo/README.md

 # smef's Indigo Remastered

-### This project is officially dead as of Friday 13th July 2018, it will now be supported by "Pull Requests".
+### This project is officially closed as of Friday 13th July 2018, it will now be supported by "Pull Requests".
-**Rip smef's Indigo September 2017 - July 2018**
+**RIP smef's Indigo September 2017 - July 2018**

-More information on the home page https://smef.cc/indigo

-If you wish to get "undetected" hooking refer to here - https://github.com/smefcc/smefs-Indigo-Remastered/pull/113
+More information on the home page https://smef.cc/indigo If you wish to get "undetected" hooking refer to here - https://github.com/smefcc/smefs-Indigo-Remastered/pull/113

 ## Changelogs

 **Unofficial "pull request" releases merged 4.5.1**
 + Updated cheat to panorama
-+ Added new weapon skins

-**Official Release 4.5**
 + Updated cheat to last game update
++ Added new knives/skins

 **Old Changelogs**